aminiussi/boost.dispatch/doc/main.md

     Documentation for extension points for library's components.
 This documentation is useful for people wanting to extended Boost.Dispatch to work with their own types.

-  - @ref group-adapted\n
-    Documentation for the predefined adaptation of external types to be usable with the library.

   - @ref group-detail\n
     Documentation for implementation details of the library.
 This documentation is useful for people wanting to work on the library internals and provide patches.